Russian peacekeepers’ passenger cars pass freely along Lachin-Khankendi road | News.az

 Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-Peaceful protesters on Tuesday ensured free passage of two passenger cars of Russian peacekeepers through the protest area.
-The cars were moving from Khankendi towards Lachin.
+Peaceful protesters on Thursday ensured free passage of two passenger cars of Russian peacekeepers along the Lachin-Khankendi road.